open-telemetry/opentelemetry.io/content/en/docs/languages/python/propagation.md

 ## Automatic context propagation

-Auto-instrumentation exists for some popular Python frameworks.
+Auto-instrumentation exists for some popular Python frameworks and libraries, such as Jinja2, Flask, Django, and Celery.

 {{% alert title="Note" %}}